Sureshpatil4348/Fxlabs.ai_Front_end/README_FXLABS.md

 ## Overview

 The FXLabs.AI Dashboard is a comprehensive forex analysis platform that transforms the original MT5 React Frontend into an advanced trading intelligence system.
-It provides real-time RSI correlation analysis, currency strength monitoring, and AI-powered news analysis.
+It provides currency strength monitoring and AI-powered news analysis.

 ## 🚀 New Features

-### 1. RSI Correlation Dashboard (Section 1)
+### 1. Correlation Section (Removed)
-- **4x4 Grid Display**: Visual representation of 15-16 correlation pairs
-- **Real-time RSI Calculations**: Dynamic RSI computation for all subscribed pairs
-- **Correlation Analysis**:
-  - Positive correlations (e.g., EURUSD ↔ GBPUSD)
-  - Negative correlations (e.g., GBPUSD ↔ USDCHF)
-- **Mismatch Detection**: Automatically identifies when correlations break down
-- **Traffic Light System**: ✅ Match | ❌ Mismatch | ⚪ Neutral
-- **Configurable Settings**: Adjustable RSI period, overbought/oversold levels, timeframes
+This section has been removed.
+The dashboard reserves a blank placeholder in its slot.

 ### 2. RSI Oversold/Overbought Tracker (Section 2)
 - **Dual Tab Interface**: Separate views for oversold and overbought pairs